LeonardoRuzza/middleware_spark_project/README.md

-# Apache Spark tutorial
+# Apache Spark Project for the course Middleware Technologies For Distributed Systems

-Apache Spark tutorial for the Middleware Technologies for Distributed Systems course in Politecnico di Milano
+The goal of the project is to analyze data of the Covid-19 pandemic.